-Greenery make arrangements look more stylish.
-It also coumufliage all gaps at our creations, making them looking more natural.
+Greenery makes arrangements look more stylish.
+It also camouflages all gaps in our creations, making them look more natural.
 Greenery distributed to the wholesale market varies from single leaves to all kinds of branches.

 In our catalog of wholesale greenery we divided all foliage into groups, helping you to select specific kinds of greenery.

-The blade is what the most people identify as a leaf.
-The shape of a blade could be oval, round, liner, palm like.
+The blade is what most people identify as a leaf.
+The shape of a blade can be oval, round, liner, or palm like.
 There are different types of leaves, but basically, each leaf is formed by veins and midrib (midvein), margin or edge and petiole.

 Not all leaves have a petiole; some leaves are stockless.
-Water to the leaf blade is distributed by veins; all the cut surface of a stockless leave mast be inserted into floral foam or water.
+Water to the leaf blade is distributed by veins.
+The entire cut surface of a stockless leaf must be inserted into floral foam or water.

 Some leaves have one petiole holding several leaves (compound leaf):

-By the stem structure we recognize alternate (springing one per node at different levels of the stem; opposite (two pare nod, facing opposite sides of the stem); rosulate (forming a rosette, like flower around the stem).
+Stem structures include: alternate (leaves springing one per node at different levels of the stem; opposite (two leaves paired on a node, facing opposite sides of the stem); rosulate (forming a rosette-like flower around the stem).

-Branches with alternate leaves create lines in modern arrangements, branches with opposite leaves create airiness for French Garden style arrangement and rosettes or leaves are great for tailored Victorian style arrangements.
+Branches with alternate leaves create lines in modern arrangements, branches with opposite leaves create airiness for French Garden style arrangements, and rosettes or leaves are great for tailored Victorian style arrangements.

-Most of the leaves are green, but some of them have more of blue coloring (sage green) and some – yellow (spring green).
+Most of the leaves are green, but some of them have more blue in coloring (sage green) and some – yellow (spring green).